gianemi2/tinson/README.md

 1. Clone this repository on your PC (or directly on your webserver if you have SSH access).
 2. Upload this cloned folder on your website through FTP (you can use [filezilla](https://filezilla-project.org/) or anything you want).
 3. _Optional_ change the folder name for something you like.
-4. You're ready to create and manage your games list.
+4. You're ready to create and manage your NSP list.

 If your website is: `example.com` open Tinson looking for `example.com/tinson-master`.
 If you have changed the folder name change the path based on new folder name.